Self-protection and insurance demand with convex premium principles: Introduction

 Second, based on the general results for optimal insurance demand and the procedures for determining the optimal effort level, we explicitly characterize the optimal combination of prevention effort and insurance demand within a self-protection model when the insured employs TVaR and strictly convex DRMs, respectively.
 Moreover, we conduct extensive numerical experiments to illustrate these results.
 Our findings reveal that as the premium loading increases, a complementary relationship between market insurance and self-protection emerges, highlighting the dynamic interplay between these two risk management strategies.

 Third, we extend the insurance demand and self-protection model to cases where the insured's precise level of protection effort is unobservable to the insurer, leading to ex ante moral hazard.
-To address this challenge, we establish sufficient conditions that link the optimal insurance demand with the optimal effort level based on the insured's incentive compatibility condition.
+To address this challenge, we establish sufficient conditions that link the optimal insurance demand with the optimal effort level based on the insured's incentive compatibility constraint.
 For a concrete case using the TVaR measure, we derive an explicit expression for this relationship.
 Furthermore, we provide a numerical example to illustrate the effects of moral hazard on both the optimal effort and insurance demand.
 Our results reveal that moral hazard significantly reduces the insured's prevention efforts while altering the optimal insurance structure.

-The remainder of the paper is organized as follows: Section \ref{sec:prelim} introduces the preliminaries, including settings, notations, and assumptions.
-In Section \ref{sec:prob}, we formulate the optimization problem studied in the paper, split it into two sub-problems, and present the general solution for the inner sub-problem.
+The remainder of the paper is organized as follows: Section \ref{sec:prelim} introduces the problem setup.
+In Section \ref{sec:prob}, we present the general solution for the inner sub-problem and formulate the simplified optimal prevention effort problem studied in the sequel.
 Section \ref{sec:main} is dedicated to the exact solutions to the formulated model under TVaR and strictly convex DRMs, respectively.
 Section \ref{sec:numerical} provides a comparative static analysis of the interaction of market insurance share and optimal effort in self-protection.
 Section \ref{sec:moral} focuses on the impact of moral hazard on the interaction between self-protection and insurance demand.
 Finally, we conclude the paper in Section \ref{sec:conclusion}.
 All the proofs are delegated to the Appendices to facilitate reading.